MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/message-schemas-for-the-composite-operation2.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Message Schemas for the Composite Operation
+# Composite Operation Message Schemas
 The [!INCLUDE[adapteroracle](../../includes/adapteroracle-md.md)] enables you to execute composite operations on the Oracle database.
 A composite operation can contain multiple operations, and in any order.
 For information about which operations can be included in a composite operation, see [Run Composite Operations in Oracle Database](../../adapters-and-accelerators/adapter-oracle-database/run-composite-operations-in-oracle-database.md).

  For information about how to perform composite operations using the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)], see [Run Composite Operations on Oracle Database using BizTalk Server](../../adapters-and-accelerators/adapter-oracle-database/run-composite-operations-on-oracle-database-using-biztalk-server.md).